-Starting January 2015, Drake University Professor Dennis Goldford will serve as the Harkin Institute’s first Flansburg Fellow.
-In this role, Professor Goldford will examine the modern media's coverage of American politics, changes in media coverage, and the implications of those changes for American democratic processes.
-His work will also focus on the Iowa caucuses.
-Professor Goldford will contribute to the Caucus Blog on the Harkin Institute’s Iowa Caucus website explaining the caucus process and commenting on the "on-the-ground" political environment in Iowa leading up to the caucuses.
+Beginning January 2015, Drake University Professor Dennis Goldford has served as The Harkin Institute’s first Flansburg Fellow.
+In this role, Professor Goldford has examined the modern media's coverage of American politics, changes in media coverage, and the implications of those changes for American democratic processes.
+His work also focuses on the Iowa caucuses.
+Professor Goldford contribute to a caucus website blog, explaining the caucus process and commenting on the "on-the-ground" political environment in Iowa leading up to the caucuses.

 Professor Dennis Goldford has taught political theory and constitutional law at Drake University since 1985.
 He received his B.A. in political science and philosophy from the University of Michigan, a Master of Letters (M. Litt.) in philosophy from Oxford University, and an M.A. and Ph.D. in political science from the University of Chicago.